 No Time Limits

-I love that you need to have someone’s phone number in your address book in order to find them on Marco Polo.
+I really love that you need to have someone’s phone number in your address book in order to find them on Marco Polo.
 It makes it a little more private than some other applications, which is one reason I also love it for my kids.
 I have a few groups inside Marco Polo that are made up of different groups of friends.
 My one group of friends is very active on Marco Polo.
 It reminds me of when your mom would spend all day talking on the phone to her friends.
 My friends and I chat all throughout the day about our struggles, things that are happening in our lives, and even coordinate babysitting.
 It has really made us a closer group of friends because we can now interact on a regular basis.

 What Needs Improvement